swcarpentry/r-novice-gapminder/10-functions.md

 file into a spreadsheet and use that to plot simple statistics.
 However, the gapminder data is updated periodically, and we may want to pull in that new information later and re-run our analysis again.
-We may also obtain similar data froma different source in the future.
+We may also obtain similar data from a different source in the future.

 In this lesson, we'll learn how to write a function so that we can repeat several operations with a single command.